 The opening tutorial flies by and ably readies players for the long journey ahead.
 To begin with, players need only concern themselves with rescuing a missing Jedi called Bastila.
 She is an important woman whose Force powers have the potential to win wars.
 It’s a simple setup, but the pacing is good, with the game’s famous twist built up way in advance.

 The writing excels, and there are many good conversations to be had, especially with your companions.
 Companion banter is a strength that BioWare channels from their work on Baldur’s Gate and Neverwinter Nights.
-One example of the great writing comes early on when a female player calls a male companion a “sexist worm”, which is quite funny.
+One funny example of the great writing comes early on when a female player calls a male companion a “sexist worm”.